ShubhamSinghCMR/ShubhamSinghCMR/README.md

 - Optimized data streaming processes to enhance real-time transcription speed by 25%.

 Worked for iHeartMedia, an American broadcast media production and distribution company (April 2023 - Sep 2024):
+- Designed and developed scalable ETL workflows leveraging Python, improving data transformation efficiency by 30%.
-- Developed new modules and enhanced functionalities using Python and FastAPI, resulting in a 30% improvement in application performance and scalability.
+- Developed new modules and optimized functionalities using Python and FastAPI, enhancing application performance and scalability.
-- Troubleshot and resolved issues with AWS and RabbitMQ, leading to a 20% increase in system reliability.
+- Conducted thorough testing and debugging, improving system reliability by 20% and optimizing performance.

 **Assistant Professor, Invertis University**
 *Oct '21 — Mar '23*